Chevrolet Corvette (C6): Overview

 Beginning with the 2008 model year, the Corvette received a new engine, the LS3.
 With displacement increased to 6162 cc, power was increased to 430 hp at 6,500 rpm and 424 lbft of torque at 4,600 rpm, or 436 hp and 428 lbft with the optional vacuum actuated valve exhaust.
-The previous Tremec T56 transmission on manual Corvettes was replaced with a new version, the TR6060, in the 2008 model year.
+The earlier Tremec T56 manual transmission was replaced with the newer TR6060 in the 2008 model year.
 Manual Corvette models now had improved shift linkage; the automatic model was set up for quicker shifts, and (according to Chevrolet) accelerates from 0 to 60 mph in 4.0 seconds, faster than any other production automatic Corvette model.
 From 2008 onward, the steering was revised for improved feel and the wheels were updated to a new five-spoke design.
 The last Corvette C6, a white 427 convertible, was completed on February 28, 2013.